 Gino Sabatini Odoardi

-In this work, Gino Sabatini Odoardi addresses the theme of wine, a pregnant symbol in its transubstantial dimension, distorting its meaning, in a continuous fluctuation of meanings, a sort of illogical mysticism.
-The artist creates a geometric structure of shelves with fifteen glass glasses on top containing a red liquid, technically made solid to create a trompe d'oeil: a solid that pretends to be a liquid that is about to come out of the glasses as if these were on an inclined plane.
+In this work Gino Sabatini Odoardi deals with the theme of wine, a pregnant symbol in its transubstantial dimension, distorting its meaning, in a continuous fluctuation of meanings, a sort of illogical mysticism.
+The artist creates a geometric structure of shelves with fifteen glasses of glass on top containing a red liquid, technically made solid in order to create a trompe d'oeil: a solid that pretends to be a liquid that is about to come out of the glasses as if these were on an inclined plane.
 This testifies how art is continually in a state of precariousness, although it is able to defy any law, even the physical ones.
-As Alberto Boatto writes, the artist's intention "is to insinuate doubt, to question reality, to break the equilibrium on which our culture rests, unhinging our certainties, in a game of infinite mirrors, in a continuous reference without answer .
+As Alberto Boatto writes, the artist's intention "is to insinuate doubt, to question reality, to break the equilibrium on which our culture rests, unhinging our certainties, in a game of infinite mirrors, in a continuous reference without an answer .
 The target of his work is traditional thought, man's way of placing himself (and his constant need for confirmation) in the face of the unknowability of the world.